FrankN88/MS2_University-Research-Group/README.md

 The guiding approach in developing the website was the motto: "Mobile First".
 This aims to create better experiences for users by starting the design process from the smallest of screens: a mobile.

 **Navbar issue**
-- An initial issue was to position the navbar links aligned to the logo.
-This was resolved with a few trials on where to position the right div.
+- An initial issue was the position (if opened from a small device) the button would take in relation to the logo.
+After a few trials it has been resolved by reducing the size of the logo and adding some margin to the button.

-**Social Links Bug**
+**Cookies Bug**
-- A bug was found when testing the social media links.
-It would not redirect to the right page, giving an error message.
-It has been resolved by inserting a more complete URL.
+- A responsive mistake related to the cookies was not noticed at the beginning.
+The cookied div would not respond well of seen on smaller devices, pushing all of the other elemnts in an unnatural way.
+The use of Bootsrap's container class resolved that issue.

 **Gallery Issue**
 - A great amount of time was dedicated to finding the most suitable style for a gallery that could be both responsive and aesthetically pleasing.
-After many trials with Bootstrap and other solutions, the best approach was that of a gallery made with CSS Media Queries.
+After many trials, the best approach was a dynamic gallery made with JS that would respond to user inputs.

-**Iframe Bug**
+**Progress bar issue**
-- An iframe related bug was found when reducing the screen size.
-Google Maps iframe was not responsive in smaller devices and overflowed the screen.
-It was resolved using the Bootstrap classes as with the Youtube iframe.
+- The elements in the progress bar would overlay one another.
+Sizing via CSS and enlarging the div resolved that issue and made it totally responsive.

 **Form Issue**
 - The form is correctly working and sending emails.
 During the development of the page i have tried to build a function within the emailJS one that would validate the inputs.
 As a result of that the form stopped working and i have decided to go back to the original idea of using the "required" attribute to validate the empty fields.